antoinetteboyle/node-cart-mocha-chai/README.md

 # node-cart-mocha-chai
 Node.js and express shopping cart using POSTMAN with a mocha/chai test

 This application uses basic node.js and express to create a shopping cart with no HTML or CSS.
-Postman is used to check the API routes.
+Postman is used to check the API routes.[Cart.js](.\node_shopper\Carts.js)
 A short mocha test is run on the welcome message.
+[Test folder](.\node_shopper\test\cartsTest.js)

 ![1.
 Welcome route](./images/welcome-route.png)
 ![2.
 Postman GET cart route](./images/get-cart-postman.png)